faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 If we have many crashes then a pattern may emerge.
 It could be one customer (common CrashReporter key seen), or many customers (different CrashReporter keys seen).
 This may affect how we rank the priority of the crash.

 The hardware model could be interesting.
-It is iPad only devices, or iPhone only, or both?
+Is it iPad only devices, or iPhone only, or both?
 Maybe our code has less testing or unique code paths for a given platform.
 The hardware model might indicate an older device, which we have not tested on.